hobbo91/BetterBright/README.md

-Based on the older *bright3* brightness plugin by hiroi01 (itself a mod of *bright* by plum) - https://hiroi01.com/?p=prx#bright3 - which is where the original screen-patching idea came from.
+Based on the older *bright3* brightness plugin by hiroi01 (itself a mod of *bright* by plum) - https://hiroi01.com/?p=prx#bright3 - which is where the original idea came from.

 ---

 ## What it does

-Better control over the PSP display brightness, this allows you to utilise the full brightness range (0-100) which is otherwise unavailable with a stock PSP.
+Better control over the PSP display brightness.

+This allows you to utilise the full brightness range (0-100), which is otherwise unavailable with a stock PSP.

 Press the PSP's **Display (brightness) button** to cycle through the brightness values you list in `BetterBright.ini`.

 By default you can hold hold a trigger + tap Display Button: **R = brighter, L = dimmer**

-It also **remembers** the level you chose and re-applies it after returning to the XMB, launching a game, or rebooting - instead of snapping back to the firmware default.
+It also remembers the level you chose and re-applies it after returning to the XMB, launching a game, or rebooting - instead of snapping back to the firmware default.
 (Resuming from sleep is the exception - see Known issues.)

 **Use at your own risk!**

-Whilst the original display is designed by SHARP/Sony to go to its max brightness, the PSP restricts this to preserve battery life and "potentially" long-term damage.
+Whilst the original display is designed to go to its max brightness, the PSP restricts this to preserve battery life and "potentially" long-term damage.

 **100% brightness will drain the battery faster!**

 In an age of quality 1800/2500mAh batteries, and nobody using UMD any more, battery drain isn't so much of a concern as was 10+ years ago.

 ## Config (`BetterBright.ini`)

-- One brightness value per line, `0`-`100`.
+- One brightness value per line, `0`-`100`. `0=backlight off`, `100=full`, this may vary depending on your PSP model and display.
 - Lines starting with `#` are comments.

 Two options: